Ikaw Pa Lang ang Minahal: Music

 The film's musical score was composed by Ryan Cayabyab.
 The film's theme song "Kahit Na" was performed by singer Rachel Alejandro, with words and music by Willy Cruz and arrangement by Ryan Cayabyab.
+This is a cover version for Zsa Zsa Padilla but later used in the 2002 primetime soap opera of GMA Network's Habang Kapiling Ka with Joey Albert performing the theme song followed by Bakit Manipis ang Ulap?, which aired on TV5 in 2016.

 Release

-The film was released on June 5, 1992, by its distributor Bonanza Films on 55 theaters across the Metro Manila region and its neighboring provinces of Rizal and Bulacan.
+With its distribution handled by Bonanza Films, the film was theatrically released on June 5, 1992, on 55 theaters across Metro Manila and its neighboring provinces of Rizal and Bulacan.
 It became a financial success for Reyna Films.

 Digital restoration

-In 2018, the film was digitally restored and remastered by the ABS-CBN Film Restoration Project and Central Digital Lab, Inc. The restoration was done by scanning the film in 4K resolution and restoring in 2K resolution.
+In 2018, the film was digitally restored and remastered by the ABS-CBN Film Restoration Project and Central Digital Lab, Inc. The restoration was done by scanning the film in 4K resolution and restoring it in 2K resolution.
 The film elements supplied by Reyna Films included the master picture negative and the sound negative.
 During the film's restoration process, the most prevalent damages found in the supplied material were bumps, splice marks, image instabilities, and molds.
 The image instability posed a big challenge and required the most number of restoration hours.
 The other damages include heavy black debris, grain, flicker, color shift, and missing frames.

 The restored version premiered on April 18, 2018, at Trinoma mall in Quezon City, opening the "Cinema Classics" series.

 Television broadcast

-The restored version received its free-to-air television premier on ABS-CBN on February 16, 2020, as a feature presentation for the network's Sunday's Best program.
+The restored version received its free-to-air television premiere on ABS-CBN on February 16, 2020, as a feature presentation for the network's Sunday's Best program.
 The showing attained a nationwide rating of 1.3%, losing to GMA Network's showing of the 2006 film Blue Moon which attained a rating of 2.6%.